asifrahaman13/superquery/CONTRIBUTING.md

-## Contribution guidelines  👨🏻‍🚀
+## 🎉 Contribution guidelines  👨🏻‍🚀

+👈🏻 Thanks for visiting this page and your interest in contributing to this repository.

+- First, fork the repository.

-- First, pull the repository. `git clone https://github.com/asifrahaman13/superquery.git`
+- Next pull the forked repository. `git clone https://github.com/<your_username>/superquery.git`

+- Upstream with the original repo `git remote add upstream https://github.com/asifrahaman13/superquery.git`

 - Go to the root directory. `cd superquery`